noamalka228/Guardio-Pokemon-Stream-API/README.md

 1. Open `start_stream.py` in your text editor.
 2. Configure the following variables in the file:
    * `EMAIL`: The email address you used for the hiring process.
-   * `PROXY_URL`: The stream endpoint of your running proxy. **NOTE**: The proxy URL should be publicly accessible, so that the hiring service can send requests to it.
+   * `PROXY_URL`: The stream endpoint of your running proxy.

+     **NOTE**: The proxy URL should be publicly accessible, so that the hiring service can send requests to it.
+The destination service should be accessed by the proxy service, thus it does not HAVE to be publicly accessible.
    * `STREAM_SECRET`: The Base64-encoded secret key.
 You can generate a new secret key using the following command: `openssl rand -base64 32` or ask your favorite AI assistant to generate one for you.
 3. Make sure your virtual environment is active and both services are running.
 4. Run the script: